-Hot Topics in Compliance, including Form I-9
+Hot Topics in Compliance, Including Form I-9

 The pandemic and the rise of remote work have led to significant changes in the employment eligibility verification compliance landscape.
-Panelists on this intermediate to advanced session will provide an overview of where things stand today, and they will examine the issues you need to be aware of to help clients maintain compliant programs in this ever-changing environment.
+Panelists for this intermediate-to-advanced session will provide an overview of where things stand today, and they will examine the issues you need to be aware of to help clients maintain compliant programs in this everchanging environment.